-Like a DMPlex object, a DMStag represents a cell complex, distributed in parallel over the ranks of an MPI_Comm.
-It is, however, a very regular complex, consisting of a structured grid of d-dimensional cells, with $d \in \{1, 2, 3\}$, which are referred to as elements, d - 1 dimensional cells defining boundaries between these elements, and the boundaries of the domain, and in 2 or more dimensions, boundaries of these cells, all the way down to 0 dimensional cells referred to as vertices.
+Like a DMPlex object, a DMSTAG represents a cell complex, distributed in parallel over the ranks of an MPI_Comm.
+It is, however, a very regular complex, consisting of a structured grid of d-dimensional cells, with $d \in \{1, 2, 3\}$, which are referred to as elements, d-1 dimensional cells defining boundaries between these elements, and the boundaries of the domain, and in 2 or more dimensions, boundaries of these cells, all the way down to 0 dimensional cells referred to as vertices.
 In 2 dimensions, the 1-dimensional element boundaries are referred to as faces.
-In 3 dimensions, the 2-dimensional element boundaries are referred to as stratum; a DMStag object of dimension d represents a complete cell complex with d + 1 strata.
+In 3 dimensions, the 2-dimensional element boundaries are referred to as faces and the 1-dimensional boundaries between faces are referred to as edges.
+The set of cells of a given dimension is referred to as a stratum; a DMSTAG object of dimension d represents a complete cell complex with d+1 strata.